 Step 5: Press in nuts, chocolate chips, and mini marshmallows.

 Optional: If you have marshmallow fluff on hand, make a divot in each cookie and add some of the fluff.
 Cover the divot with more cookie dough to cover it.
-I didn't do this, but I may try it at some point.
+I didn’t do this, but I may try it.

-Be careful; the hot melted marshmallow can burn your mouth, so let them cool first.
+Be careful; the hot melted marshmallows can burn your mouth, so let them cool first.

 Yes, marshmallows are gluten free.
-If you would like a marshmallow without corn syrup, I can highly recommend the Dandies brand marshmallow.
+If you would like a marshmallow without corn syrup, I recommend the Dandies brand marshmallow.

 I store these cookies in an airtight container.
 They should keep for up to 3 days.
 The best way to store gluten free cookies is to place the cooled cookies in a freezer bag and freeze them.